-In this article we quickly preview a larger discussion between Amy Bunszel, Vice President of AutoCAD at Autodesk, and Architosh editor-in-chief, Anthony Frausto-Robledo.
+In this article, we quickly preview a broader discussion between Amy Bunszel, Vice President of AutoCAD at Autodesk, and Architosh editor-in-chief, Anthony Frausto-Robledo.

-After the event Autodesk was demoing its AutoCAD 360 app on the new iPad Pro, with the new Pencil and the new keyboard being utilized for new types of functions.
+After the event, Autodesk was demoing its AutoCAD 360 app on the new iPad Pro, with the new Pencil and the new keyboard for new types of functions.

-When AutoCAD 360 was shown during the special event it displayed a CAD drawing of the entire San Francisco Bay area. (see image 01 below) Needless to say that’s a very big CAD drawing.
-The new iPad Pro with new Apple A9X processor is vastly more powerful than the other iPad lineup with earlier generation processors.
+When AutoCAD 360 was shown during the special event, it displayed a CAD drawing of the entire San Francisco Bay area. (see image 01 below) Needless to say, that’s a very big CAD drawing.
+The new iPad Pro with the new Apple A9X processor is vastly more powerful than the other iPad lineup with earlier generation processors.

 “This device is really fast,” Bunszel said.
 “The drawing shown of the San Francisco bay area has more than 320 thousand entities…we can load drawings that are twice as large” than on previous iPads.
-The new A9X processor is a 3rd generation chip from Apple, meaning during the manufacturing process the making of the chip got smaller, less power-consuming and able to pack in more transistors.
+The new A9X processor is a 3rd generation chip from Apple, meaning during the manufacturing process, the chip got smaller, less power-consuming, and able to pack in more transistors.
 It has 2x the memory bandwidth of the A8X and 2x faster storage performance, with game-console class graphics acceleration.

 Amy Bunszel outlined several of the new features that the company is working on for AutoCAD 360 when it runs on the iPad Pro with the use of Apple Pencil.
-She noted that in many cases their users are working with very complex drawings on mobile devices and the new Apple Pencil will be put to good use to handle complexity that Touch cannot.
+She noted that in many cases, their users are working with very complex drawings on mobile devices, and the new Apple Pencil will be put to good use to handle the complexity that Touch cannot.
 The same goes for the keyboard cover that Apple also introduced.

 One example is what the company calls Force Measurement.
 The list of features—which are not set or determined insofar as a new release is concerned—goes on.
 AutoCAD 360 is described as “buttery” on the new iPad Pro, a testament to just how much faster this latest pro iPad really is.